How to Discipline Your Sleep Routine in 5 Easy Steps

 I’m sure you’ve heard this many times: set goals and write them down.
 And maybe you took it with a grain of salt and never followed through.
 But did you know you are forty-two percent more likely to achieve your goals if you write them down?
 Forty-two percent?!

-If you are determined to get your sleep under control, take that extra step to write down your goals in the present tense using the SMART goals method.
+Quick Action: If you are determined to get your sleep under control, take that extra step to write down your goals in the present tense using the SMART goals method.

 Specific, Measurable, Achievable, Relevant, Time-bound